The Importance of Wellbeing in the Workplace

-Mental ill-health, including stress, depression and anxiety, is through to be responsible for 91 million lost working days each year, more than any other illness*
+Mental ill-health, including stress, depression and anxiety, is thought to be responsible for 91 million lost working days each year – more than any other illness. (source: Acas)

 ‘It makes perfect business sense to keep our colleagues as mentally fit and productive as possible’